-- complete the online application form on business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.
+- complete and submit your application through the portal - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.

 You will receive confirmation when you submit your application.
-You should retain a copy of your application for your own records.
+You can view and print a copy of your submitted application on the portal for your own records.